mjaddis/rdss-message-api-specification/README.md

 The Message Header contains important metadata describing the Message itself, including the type of Message, routing information, timings, sequencing, and so forth.

 An example Message Header can be found [here](messages/header/example.json).
+The JSON schema of the Message Header can be found [here](messages/header/header_schema.json).

 ### `messageId`